 We prohibit trade associations and groups of which we are a member from using our corporate funds for campaign and election activities.
 We inform these organizations of our policy prohibiting the use of membership dues and fees for contributions to candidate committees, independent expenditure committees, or other direct or indirect contributions to election campaigns, and expect them to adhere to it.
 We are not members of any tax-exempt organization in the U.S. that is primarily organized to write, endorse and promote model legislation.

-View a list of state and national trade groups (PDF) that received more than $25,000 in dues from Wells Fargo in 2014.
+View the current list of state and national trade groups (PDF) that received more than $25,000 in dues from Wells Fargo.
 Because the budget cycles of trade groups are not consistent the figures on the attached spreadsheet should not be taken as definitive.
-The list of trade association payments is updated annually.
+The list of trade association payments is updated semi-annually.